 Error: You choose the incorrect grade level for the school year.Tip: You should select the grade level of the year you are attending the CIA.
 If you are a freshman student, you should select “1st year undergraduate and has never attended college.”
 If you are a transfer student and unsure of the year you are in, contact an SFRS advisor at 845-451-1500.

 Error: The “degree or certificate” question is answered incorrectly.Tip: Be sure to select the correct degree you plan to obtain in the current year.
-If you are enrolled to start the Culinary Arts or Baking & Pastry program, select “Associate degree (occupational or technical program).”
-You should select “1st bachelor’s degree” only if you are enrolled or already in the BPS (Bachelor’s) program level.
+If you are enrolled to start the Culinary Arts or Baking and Pastry Arts program, select “Associate degree (occupational or technical program).”
+You should select “1st bachelor’s degree” only if you are enrolled or already in the BPS (bachelor’s) program level.